SoftUni-Internal/interactive-content/EN/01-Components/07-Components-Lab-Articles.md

 }
 ```

-Start the app with the command "ng serve –open".
+Start the app with the command "ng serve -open".

 This will build the angular application and open a new window in your default browser.